laxity7/data-transfer-object/README.md

 You can control whether the DTO can be mutable, but by default, it is immutable.
 To be able to change, use public properties or public setters.

-This package supports php: 7.4+, 8.*
+This package supports PHP 8.1+

 ## Install